Last Updated: May 2026 | papajohns-menus.us

 Full ingredients:

-The Chicken Bacon Ranch is the most approachable and — spoiler — the most popular of the three based on early ordering data.
-The banana peppers are the sleeper ingredient here: they add a tangy, vinegary brightness that cuts through the richness of the bacon and cheese in a way that actually works.
+The Chicken Bacon Ranch is the most approachable of the three because the flavor combination is familiar: chicken, bacon, ranch, tomato, and banana peppers.
+The banana peppers are the sleeper ingredient here because they add tangy brightness that cuts through the richness of the bacon and cheese.

 3. Steak & Mushroom Sandwich